CARES Act FAQ

 - Sign Up to create an account on https://latech.academicworks.com/ or sign in if you have previously created an account when you applied for scholarships.

-- Once you have signed into Academic Works, Search for the CARES ACT Grant application.
+- Once you have signed into Academic Works, complete the General Scholarship application if you have not already done so then search for the CARES ACT Grant application.

 - Complete all required fields.